Trinidadian Spanish: History

 The Spanish claimed Trinidad in 1498 and settled on the island in 1560.
 Spanish speakers on the island have been present in some form ever since.
 European settlers were small in number but the indigenous people were taught and proselytized in Spanish.
 After the Cédula de Población, French Creole took over as lingua franca among the newly arrived peoples, then replaced by English after 1797 when Britain officially took the island.
 The second wave of Spanish speakers came in the form of peons, eastern Venezuelan agricultural workers who arrived in the early 19th century.
-Due to their low economic and social status, Spanish was stigmatized as a language of the Panyols so was quickly dropped by many descendants or not taught at all for fear of passing on bad English.
+Due to their low economic and social status, Spanish was stigmatized as a language of the panyols so was quickly dropped by many descendants or not taught at all for fear of passing on bad English.

 Due to socioeconomic factors and geographic isolation, Spanish, the local variety especially, was not adopted or even heard by large parts of the population.

 Except from these two larger migrations, throughout Trinidad's history, there have been movements of people in smaller numbers between Venezuela (and to a lesser extent other Spanish-speaking countries, mostly Colombia, Venezuela's neighbor) and Trinidad.
-These include the bozal ' Spanish-speaking African Slaves from Spanish America, descendants of Trinidadians who migrated from El Callao and Güiria and migrants from Maracaibo for the petroleum and cocoa industry.
+These include the bozal, Spanish-speaking African Slaves from Latin America, descendants of Trinidadians who migrated from El Callao and Güiria and migrants from Maracaibo for the petroleum and cocoa industry.
 In the 21st century, this migration was induced by the economic decline in Venezuela and the island's close proximity and flights to other locations.